 Advertisers with content that does not drive this sort of engagement from users will struggle, their only option reduced to dramatically inflated bidding.
 Atop of that, they must reach far larger audiences to drive action from the smaller ratio of people who take action on their less engaging content.
 These two factors combined make for an uphill struggle which will only get harder as platforms become more saturated and PPC costs increase.

-In closing, content does not need to be absurd, childish or completely detached from our business topic to leverage the power of virality at one scale or another.
+Content does not need to be absurd, childish or completely detached from our business topic to leverage the power of virality at one scale or another.
 Virality relies on harnessing the niche interests and shared emotions in existing relationships and using our message to strengthen the social bonds of our customers and prospective